xehpuk/codewars/recursive-reverse-string/README.md

 Rules:

-- reverse function should be executed only N times. `N = length of the input string`
+- reverse function should be executed exactly N times. `N = length of the input string`
 - helper functions are not allowed
 - changing the signature of the function is not allowed